davidblakneymoore/Sap-Flow-Stuff/README.md

 # Sap-Flow-Stuff

-This repository contains CRBasic code for running heat-ratio-method (heat-pulse) sap flow sensors on a Campbell Scientific CR1000 datalogger and R code for processing the sap flow data.
+This repository contains CRBasic code for running heat-ratio-method (heat-pulse) sap flow sensors on a Campbell Scientific CR1000 datalogger.